Brendan-H/MathMatchup/Roadmap.md

 F is done on frontend, B is done on backend, A is done on both

+- is something in progress, | is something completed

-- A: Game ends
+| A: Game ends
-- F: Player data is finalized, with necessary computations like percent correct computed and stored so as to not have to waste money on server time
+| F: Player data is finalized, with necessary computations like percent correct computed and stored so as to not have to waste money on server time
 - F -> B: Player data is sent to backend
 - B: Player data is stored in database
 - B: Class data is updated with player data